What is a Breast Lift?

 If you are satisfied with the size of your breasts when they are lifted, then a breast lift alone may be the right procedure for you.
 But if you want your breasts to be more full than they currently are, then you will probably need implants as well as a breast lift.
 In fact, more than 50% of patients who undergo breast lift surgery also benefit from implants to add volume and shape.

 How will it be done?

 The most common and popular is the Anchor technique.
 This involves an anchor-shaped incision that starts at the base of the areola and proceeds vertically finishing in the fold under the breasts.
-The breasts are remodeled and the nipple must then be re-positioned.
+The breasts are remodelled and the nipple must then be re-positioned.

-There are other techniques such as the Vertical Lift or Circumareola lift.
+There are other techniques such as the Vertical Lift or Circumareola Lift.
 These techniques are effective for those who have minimal or medium sagging.

 Am I a good candidate for a breast lift?